pytest-dev/pluggy/docs/index.rst

     # load a plugin defined on a class
     pm.register(SomeOtherPlugin())

-For another example see the `hook function ordering`_ section of the ``pytest`` docs.
+For another example see the :ref:`pytest:plugin-hookorder` section of the ``pytest`` docs.

 .. note::